-Last updated: April 7, 2017 at 4:08pm by Savanah – There is not much current gambling news to report on at this time.
+Last updated: August 2, 2017 at 5:11pm by Savanah – Currently, there is not much gambling news to report on at this time.
 Wyoming has been expanding their gambling industry in recent years, including the creation and execution of a state lottery.
-They are continuing to look at other areas of gaming expansion, which resulted state lawmakers to consider creating a Gaming Commission to oversee their gambling activities.
+They are continuing to look at other areas of gaming expansion, which resulted in state lawmakers to consider creating a Gaming Commission to oversee their gambling activities.
 However, that won’t be happening anytime soon according to Senator Leland Christensen, chairman of the Judiciary Committee.

 Online Poker in Wyoming – Estimated Date of Legalization: 2019-2020